The observed mass distribution of Galactic black hole LMXBs is biased against massive black holes: Discussion

-To investigate whether the possible gap in the $|z|$ distribution could be explained assuming that all BH LMXBs originate in globular clusters, we integrated the orbits of 158 Galactic globular clusters backwards in time for 1 Gyr.
+To investigate the resulting $|z|$ distribution of BH LMXBs originating in globular clusters, we integrated the orbits of 158 Galactic globular clusters backwards in time for 1 Gyr.
 The current spatial and velocity coordinates are taken from a publicly available globular cluster catalogue\footnote{\url{https://people.smp.uq.edu.au/HolgerBaumgardt/globular/}; e.g., see \citet{2019MNRAS.482.5138B}.}.
 A subset of 94 globular clusters with orbits tracing the relevant portion of the Galactic disk are chosen; we select globular clusters whose radial distances of apocenter $d_{GC, apo} > 4$ kpc and pericenter $d_{GC,peri} < 12$ kpc.
-This range of disk coordinates is chosen to match the spatial extent of the BH LMXBs in Fig.~\ref{fig:mgcz} which form the potentially gapped $|z|$ profile.
+We next investigate if the current $|z|$ distribution of globular clusters is reflected in the $|z|$ distribution of LMXBs.